SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 To add release notes with images:

-1. In the Blog folder, create a new folder with the following name format: `YYYY-MM-DD-product`.
+1. In the blog folder, create a new folder with the following name format: `YYYY-MM-DD-product`.
 1. In the new folder, create a markdown file named `index.md`.
 Add your release notes with frontmatter:
     ```markdown
     ---